-For the year ended December 31, 2012, we used \$36.6 million for acquisitions and \$2.1 million for purchases of equipment and to develop certain software.
+For the year ended December 31, 2013, we used \$38.4 million for acquisitions and \$8.0 million for purchases of equipment and to develop certain software for internal use including significant efforts associated with the implementation of a new internal enterprise resource planning system expected to be placed in service in 2014.
+For the year ended December 31, 2012, we used \$36.6 million for acquisitions and \$2.1 million for purchases of equipment and to develop certain software for internal use.
 For the year ended December 31, 2011, we used \$19.4 million for acquisitions, \$3.0 million primarily on leasehold improvements and to develop certain software, offset by \$13.6 million in proceeds received from the sale and maturity of our investments.
-For the year ended December 31, 2010, we used \$4.3 million to purchase investments, \$4.9 million for acquisitions, and \$1.3 million to purchase equipment and develop software.